-Editor's note: The impacts on the 5GS due to using S-NSSAIs not in Allowed NSSAI for PDU Sessions is FFS.

-Editor's note: What happens when the UE moves to the TA not supporting the S-NSSAI is FFS.

 6.23.3 Procedures

 Figure 6.23.3-1: UE registration for conditional network slices

 1. A UE requests registration for S-NSSAI-1, S-NSSAI-2 and S-NSSAI-3.
 If the UE supports the registration for conditional network slice feature, the UE shall indicate in the Registration Request message its support for conditional network slices.